Skip to main content

 • Read the project's dedicated page.

-• What: We’ve begun critical work on pipelines and seven of our eight wastewater lift stations, which move wastewater through our system to treatment.
+• What: We’ve begun critical work to improve the wastewater lift stations that move wastewater through our system to treatment.
+We’re updating six wastewater lift stations and consolidating two others (for seven total stations).

 • When: Began in November 2026 and is planned for completion in 2027.